 - Embrace the change you are going through.

 - Learn coping skills, breathing techniques, and meditation.

 - Keep a gratitude journal.

 - Discover some new hobbies.
-Be creative!

 - Begin a fitness program.